(This replaces Fact Sheet 24-7)

-This Fact Sheet provides a summary of the changes for teachers in the 2024 APPR reform law signed by the Governor on June 28, 2024, and the corresponding emergency regulations approved by the Board of Regents on November 5, 2024.
+This Fact Sheet provides a summary of the changes for teachers in the 2024 APPR reform law signed by the Governor on June 28, 2024, and the corresponding regulations approved by the Board of Regents on March 11, 2025.

 Prior to this change in the law, school districts could not grant tenure if a teacher received an Ineffective rating in their final probationary year or did not receive sufficient Effective or Highly Effective ratings during their probationary period.
 This requirement is removed going forward for all school districts unless there is specific collective bargaining agreement language or appointment letter language addressing this requirement.
 As a result, school districts may now grant tenure irrespective of the APPR scores awarded to a probationary teacher.